davidakennedy/davidakennedy.com/_src/blog/2015-05-19-choosing-performance/index.md

 >
 > This goes back to what many have been stating as of late: performance is a cultural problem.

-Tim Kadlec in [Choosing Performance](http://timkadlec.com/2015/05/choosing-performance/) on why the Web is slow.
+Tim Kadlec in [Choosing Performance](http://timkadlec.com/2015/05/choosing-performance/) on why the web is slow.